datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/placer-api.md

 ### Get Placer Entities

 This service returns a list of Placer managed entities in a particular area.
-You can search based on any combination of the following filter parameters: entities within a specific location radius, entities associated with a specific group category/category/sub category, entity name or type.
+You can search based on any combination of the following filter parameters:

+- entities within a specific location radius
+- entities associated with a specific group category/category/sub category
+- entity name
+- type.

 ```sql
 SELECT * FROM `myplacerapi`.`/poi`